Yasuo Kazuki

-In this Japanese name, the family name is Kazuki.

 Yasuo Kazuki (Japanese: 香月泰男, October 25, 1911 – 8 March 1974) was a Japanese artist known for his paintings depicting life as a prisoner of war in Siberia.
 This set of paintings, known as the Siberian Series, was derived from his experiences in concentration camps after being taken as a prisoner of war in 1945 following World War II.
 After returning to Japan, he continued to paint until his death at age 62.